Using Workflows to Schedule Jobs

 Note: Projects configured with Workflows often include multiple jobs that share syntax for Docker images, environment variables, or

 run steps.
 Refer the YAML Anchors/Aliases documentation for information about how to alias and reuse syntax to keep your

 .circleci/config.yml file small.
 See the Reuse YAML in the CircleCI Config blog post for a summary.

-To run a set of parallel jobs, add a new
+To run a set of concurrent jobs, add a new

 workflows: section to the end of your existing